Cornwall & Devon

 Cumberland & Westmorland

 Drayton was born at Hertshill, Atherstons, Warwickshire in 1563.
 An Elizabethan poet and friend of Shakespeare, but to mapmakers he is known for this series of strange and unusual maps of the counties of England and Wales.
-There are no county boundaries but the countryside is inhabited by shepherds, women and naked water nymphs.
+There are no county boundaries but the countryside is inhabited by shepherds, women and adorned with naked water nymphs.

 The work was started in 1598 and in 1612 the first volume appeared illustrated by 18 maps.
 It was reissued in 1613 but it wwas another nine years that the second part was published with a further 12 maps.